-Now how comfortable would you be disagreeing (when it means a word from a brother is false)?
-This person is convinced that God directed the hurricane's path into a certain shape to tell us something about the USA.
-He believes he heard from God that he is displeased with the churches and that judgment is now coming on the world.
+Now, how comfortable would you be disagreeing when it implies a word from a brother is false?
+The person quoted above is convinced that God directed the hurricane's path into a certain shape to tell us something about the USA.
+He believes God said that he is displeased with the churches and that judgment is now coming on the world.
 Do we dare suggest that maybe he is mistaken about the source of the “word” he attributes to God?
-Can you already hear a “despise not prophecies” (1Th 5:20) coming our way?
+Can you already hear a “despise not prophecies” (1Th 5:20) coming your way?

 Why Natural Disaster X Is Not From God

-I will take one for the team here and argue that, with all due respect, maybe such words are mistaken and that natural disasters are just natural disasters unless something missing is present.
+I will take one for the team here and argue that, with all due respect, maybe such words are mistaken and that natural disasters are just natural disasters unless something important is present.